AfsahSiddiqui5/project-1/README.md

 # project-1

-- The project has four files, main.tf, providers.tf, variable.tf, amd output.tf.
+- The project has four files, main.tf, providers.tf, variable.tf, and output.tf.
 - Each of these files have blocks to do their intended jobs; such as
     - providers.tf has providers blocks; azure and aws

-    - main.tf stores all resources.
+    - main.tf stores all resources configuration.
 These resources
         - create two users on Azure; through two different blocks
         - create four users on AWS; through for_each meta argument
         - create two S3 buckets; through count meta argument